Amara Diouf: Youth

 In 2022, Diouf had joined the Senegal National U17 team following the qualification matches for the 2023 U-17 Africa Cup of Nations.
 He scored a brace against Cape Verde and a goal against Mali.

 Diouf was called up to the 2023 U-17 Africa Cup of Nations.
 He had scored a brace against Algeria and a goal against Somalia which ultimately helped Senegal qualify for the knockout stage.
 After a great performance, Diouf was elected best player of the group stage and was a part of the group stage best starting XI.
-Diouf went on to score a brace against South Africa in the quarter finals, qualifying his team for the 2023 U-17 World Cup and getting his third man of the match accolade.
+Diouf went on to score a brace against South Africa in the quarter-finals, qualifying his team for the 2023 U-17 World Cup and getting his third man of the match accolade.
 Having scored his 5th goal in the competition, he surpassed Victor Osimhen's record of most goals scored in one edition of the under-17 cup.
 In the semi-final against Burkina Faso, Diouf missed a penalty while his team was leading 1–0, but eventually proved to be decisive in the penalty shoot-out, scoring his team last winning goal.
-Senegal went on to defeat Morocco in the finals to win tournament for their first time. with 5 goals in the tournament, Diouf had won the golden boot.
+Senegal went on to defeat Morocco in the finals to win tournament for their first time.
+With five goals in the tournament, Diouf won the Golden Boot.

 Senior

 In August 2023, Diouf was called up to the senior squad to face Rwanda in the African Cup of Nations qualifiers and a friendly against Algeria.
-On 9 September, he made his debut in a 1–1 draw against Rwanda, to be his country's youngest debutant, aged 15 years and 94 days.
+On 9 September, he made his debut in the 1–1 draw against Rwanda, to be his country's youngest debutant, aged 15 years and 94 days.

+Personal life

+His father Ady was also a footballer and he played for US Gorée, ASFA Dakar, and SODIFITEX de Tambacounda.